Lloydinator/online-shopping-system/README.md

 # Simple Online Shopping System

-This app is a simple online shopping system that allows
+This app is a simple online shopping system that allows users to sell one item at a time.
+Buyers can also set their own discounts on the items that they buy.

 ## Installation